 I Belong senior years programs demonstrate a strong focus on:

 RMIT partners with the following organisations to deliver I Belong programs:

 SNAP Champions are current RMIT tertiary students who applied through the SNAP priority access scheme.
 SNAP Champions are paid employees of RMIT and contribute to I Belong through the delivery of interactive presentations focusing on demystifying the transition from high school to further education, dispelling myths and misconceptions.

 Many of our SNAP Champions have been successful in RMIT’s allocation of $1.6 million in equity scholarships.

-RMIT receives additional funding through the federal government’s Higher Education Partnerships Programme (HEPP) to provide a range of on-campus and online services to help students succeed.
+RMIT receives additional funding through the federal government’s Higher Education Participation and Partnerships Programme (HEPPP) to provide a range of on-campus and online services to help students succeed.

 RMIT strategies and policies to advance gender equity are continuing to achieve the desired outcomes as female students close the gap in access, and outcomes.
 RMIT tracks commencement, participation, attrition and successful completion by gender (and a range of other priority equity groups) and the most recent indicates that there are not large discrepancies at an institutional level between male and female students.
 However, the headcount of male and female students at a college level indicates more work is still required to address gender segregation.